JerredLawson/Inventory-Order-Recommendation-Engine/README.md

 - Determines what to order and how much for each product
 - Uses ABC (Pareto 80/15/5) classification to drive inventory decisions
 - Projects how long inventory will last and when it will run out
+- Generates an HTML report for ordering decisions

 ## Why does it matter?
 When implemented in a casino gift shop, the system: